duoqdzj/AngularPipeSearch/README.md

 # AngularPipeSearch

-the filter pipe in the angular.
-FIltering the list of data with the search string in Angular.
+The filter pipe in the angular.

+Filtering the list of data with the search string in Angular.